If you see a transaction on your Varo Bank Visa® Debit Card you don’t agree with, go to FAQ How do I reach customer service? so we may assist you.

 Can I block a merchant from charging my card or stop an ACH?

-If you would like to cancel an ACH Money Transfer that you initiated from within the Varo Bank app we are unable to cancel the transaction.
-If you wish to cancel a pending transfer from your external bank account to your Varo Bank account, you may reach out to your other financial institution for additional options.
+Note: If you are requesting to cancel an ACH Bank Transfer that you initiated from within the Varo Bank app, we are unable to cancel the transfer.
+If you wish to cancel a pending transfer that was initiated by an external financial institution, you may reach out to that institution for their options.

 Why is a pending charge showing for a different amount than I expected?